Accommodation in Randwick, Sydney

-Our Randwick accommodation is located in Sydney’s Eastern Suburbs, 7km from the Sydney CBD, 8km from Kingsford Smith Airport and only 2km from Coogee Beach.
+Our Randwick properties are located in Sydney’s Eastern Suburbs, 7km from the Sydney CBD, 8km from Kingsford Smith Airport and only 2km from Coogee Beach.

 Choose between the newly renovated rooms at Perouse Lodge, the boutique heritage buildings of High Cross Park Lodge and Randwick Lodge, modern and stylish rooms at St Marks Lodge and The Blenheim Randwick, or affordable comfort at Avoca Lodge and Alison Lodge.

 Our lodges in Randwick are easily accessible by taxi and by bus.
 For the Sydney CBD, Randwick is serviced by the 373, 377 and 376 bus routes.
 The 372 bus route operates between Randwick and Central Station.

 For Bondi Junction, you can catch the 314, 316 & 317 bus routes from Randwick.

 Randwick is a trendy, vibrant suburb, and the perfect base to explore the Eastern Suburbs and beaches of Sydney.
 Coogee Beach and Clovelly Beach are both under 10 minutes away, and Bondi Beach is only 20 minutes away.